Lymah123/100-days-of-code/daily-journal.md

 - I created an issue on the Demand open source repository about creating a PR template for the repo.
 I am waiting for the reviewer's approval to start working on the issue.
 - I am waiting for the reviewer's feedback on the last changes I made to the Mifos Apache/Fineract repository.

+Day 8: 08/04/25

+I made the automation I made for extracting images from Google Docs open source.
+By making the source code public and detailed documentation on how to it works.